Why should you consider website localization?

 According to Nielsen/NetRatings, there are currently 10 languages used by roughly 81% of the 1.05 billion worldwide internet users.
 These languages, in descending order, are English (30%); Chinese (13.8%); Japanese (8.3%); Spanish (7.5%); German (5.6%); French (4.4%); Korean (3.2%); Portuguese (3.1%); Italian (2.8%); and Russian (2.3%).

 While doing business on the web in English is still safely the lead choice, given the above numbers, the potential for international opportunities are very appealing.
 This is why many companies are proactively performing website translation into multiple languages.

-If your company has tasked you to investigate, before you plunge into the process, consider the below.
+If your company has tasked you to investigate, before you plunge into the process, first make sure you have an effective web design in place, then consider the below.

 What languages to translate into?

 Each company should study the location and habits of its own web visitors and evaluate its strategic geographical plans for growth.
 Once you know what geographies to target, you can easily determine the languages that you need.
 This could be French and German for Europe, for example, or Spanish for the USA.